"Horse cut and hacked many of them" Lomers Ash. The Clubmen of Sussex.

 Perfect Occurrences September 19th

-An eyewitness account to the speaker of the House of Commons William Lenthall speaks of warrants sent by the ring leaders of the Clubmen to neighboring towns and hamlets to join with them in keeping at a rendezvous on Runcton Hill.
+An eyewitness account to the speaker of the House of Commons William Lenthall speaks of warrants sent by the ring leaders of the Clubmen to neighbouring towns and hamlets to join with them in keeping at a rendezvous on Runcton Hill.

 With great numbers meeting at their quarters in Walberton, a Colonel Morley, Captain Morley and Major Young after consultation saw fit to fall on them at there quarters.